DataBrewery/cubes/doc/model.rst

 hierarchy              if dimension has only one hierarchy, you can
                        specify it under this key
-default_hierarchy_name name of a hierarchy that will be used as default info                   custom info, such as formatting.
+default_hierarchy_name name of a hierarchy that will be used as default cardinality            dimension cardinality (see Level for more info) info                   custom info, such as formatting.
 Not used by cubes
                        framework.
 template               name of a dimension that will be used as template